+Egg noodles taste incredible and are fun to make too.
+Just because you eat gluten free doesn’t mean you can’t make homemade noodles.
 This post features my incredibly easy gluten-free egg noodles recipe and is sponsored by Happy Egg.
-Please see my disclosures to understand how I work with brands.
+Please see my disclosures.

 While most people mourn the loss of bread when they first learn they can no longer eat gluten, I mourned the loss of pasta.

 I loved (and still love) pasta.
 I ate it all the time growing up, ordered it at just about every restaurant I ate at, and love eating a big bowl of spaghetti topped with melted mozzarella cheese.
 The best!

 As much as I loved chewy, gluteny noodles, they didn’t love me back.

 Sure, there are some pretty good packaged gluten-free noodle options, and many I have come to love over the years; yet, nothing beats a chewy, gluteny noodle… well, at least until I discovered how to make my own without the gluten.

 I have experimented with many recipes in my life, and even have published a wonderful gluten-free pasta recipe prior to this recipe, but I’ve never made gluten-free egg noodles quite like this.